nasa-jpl/autoRIFT/README.md

 **With ISCE:**

 * First install ISCE
-* Put the "geo-autoRIFT" folder and the "Sconscript" file under the "contrib" folder that is one level down ISCE's source directory (denoted as "isce-version"; where you started installing ISCE), i.e. "isce-version/contrib/" (see the snapshot below)
+* Put the "geo_autoRIFT" folder and the "Sconscript" file under the "contrib" folder that is one level down ISCE's source directory (denoted as "isce-version"; where you started installing ISCE), i.e. "isce-version/contrib/" (see the snapshot below)

 <img src="figures/install_ISCE.png" width="35%">